mhpi/generic_deltamodel/README.md

 to expand differentiable parameter learning capabilities beyond hydrology.
 Those wishing to run hydrologic tasks tied to MHPI's research can couple `dMG` with physics models and data processors from `hydroDL2.0`.

+---
+See [here](https://github.com/orgs/mhpi/projects/4) for a roadmap of planned additions and improvements.